microsoft/MixedRealityToolkit-Unity/README.md

 # Engage with the Community

 - Join the conversation around MRTK on [Slack](https://holodevelopers.slack.com/).
+You can join the Slack community via the [automatic invitation sender](https://holodevelopersslack.azurewebsites.net/).

 - Ask questions about using MRTK on [Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk) using the **MRTK** tag.